Skip to main content

 What is a Demand for Preservation of Evidence Letter?
 Examples & e-Discovery

-A demand for preservation of evidence letter mailed to the future personal injury defendant remains an underused tool in the unique injury profession.
-However, it is vital for many reasons we will discuss below.
+A demand for preservation of evidence letters mailed to future personal injury defendants remains an underused tool in the unique injury profession.
+However, it is vital for many reasons, which we will discuss below.
 Moreover, it tells people you are going to file a claim for personal injury or death.
 The defendant is now said to be on notice.

 These are particularly helpful in landlord-tenant cases and employment law cases.
 It will be hard for them to lose evidence and later say they had no duty to preserve it independently.
-You will need to demand that the potential defendants preserve all documents and other things, such as hard drives, electronic images or videos, etc. But the more specific you are, the better.
-So you will specify in the letter that the future defendant must maintain papers, and things, like timesheets, pictures, cell phones, dispatch records, and so forth.
+You must demand that the potential defendants protect all documents and other things, such as hard drives, electronic images or videos, etc. But the more specific you are, the better.
+So, you will specify in the letter that the future defendant must maintain papers such as timesheets, pictures, cell phones, dispatch records, etc.

-Later, in discovery, the personal injury plaintiff will demand these items, along with the names, addresses, and contact information of the custodian of any evidence.
-At the trial or during settlement negotiations, if this evidence would have been helpful to the plaintiff but had been withheld, any new evidence later used by the defendant to exculpate their liability shall be viewed with distrust.
+Later, in discovery, the personal injury plaintiff will demand these items, along with the custodian’s names, addresses, and contact information of any evidence.
+At the trial or during settlement negotiations, if this evidence would have been helpful to the plaintiff but had been withheld, any new evidence later used by the defendant to vindicate their liability shall be viewed with distrust.

 Don't Tell Me Show Me Concept.
 What is a Demand for Preservation of Evidence Letter?
 Examples & e-Discovery

 There are many reasons for notifying non-parties to preserve evidence.
 Most of all, it remains essential to determine who is at fault for the accident and to put them on notice.
-Sometimes, in cases of a hit and run, for example, you may only have the numbers of the defendant driver’s vehicle license plates and have no way to run them through the DMV computer.
+Sometimes, in a hit-and-run case, for example, you may only have the numbers of the defendant driver’s vehicle license plates and have no way to run them through the DMV computer.
 By the time the police track the vehicle down, the perpetrator may have already made repairs.
 If so, where is the repair shop’s evidence of repairs, and were photos taken?

-It is essential to let people know they have your evidence and they may have legal proof in a criminal and civil case.
+It is essential to let people know they have your evidence and may have legal proof in a criminal and civil case.
 Even if these witnesses are not good Samaritans, they are on notice that they may have a legal duty in a pending case!
-Also, it tells them they may be called a witness.
+It also tells them they may be called as witnesses.
 Moreover, it remains a powerful tool in displaying to defendants that you have a solid case.

-So the next logical step is to write all potential witnesses and defendants a letter documenting the accident’s basic facts (party names, dates, times, and location) and your injuries.
+So, the next logical step is to write a letter to all potential witnesses and defendants documenting the accident’s basic facts (party names, dates, times, and location) and your injuries.
 But how do I notify a personal injury defendant when I have no lawyer?
-Plaintiff has two options: hire a lawyer, or use a guide like the one below and “do it yourself.”
+The plaintiff has two options: hire a lawyer or use a guide like the one below and “do it yourself.”

 Powerful, Withheld Evidence, “Shall Viewed With Distrust”?

 Yes, this is correct.
-After properly demanding the preservation of documents and things, the plaintiff can seek jury instruction regarding destroyed or lost evidence occurring after the defendant’s receipt of the plaintiff’s preservation letter.
+After properly demanding the preservation of documents and other things, the plaintiff can seek jury instruction regarding destroyed or lost evidence that occurs after the defendant receives the plaintiff’s preservation letter.

 “If weaker and less satisfactory evidence is offered when it was within the power of the party to produce stronger and more satisfactory evidence, the evidence offered should be viewed with distrust.”
 (Source).

-As noted above, the “shall” be viewed with distrust provision would not apply if the evidence had been turned over.
-In a way, this Evidence Code section seeks to deny a party the right to benefit from their own secretive, evil deeds.
+As noted above, the “shall” be viewed with distrust provision, which would not apply if the evidence had been turned over.
+This Evidence Code section seeks to deny a party the right to benefit from their own secretive, evil deeds.
 In some cases, the court “In Limine” may order the exculpatory or more satisfactory evidence to the plaintiff’s case thrown out!

-If the defendant destroys vital evidence, what they do produce will now be distrusted.
-But the defendant may seek to parlay and offer far more favorable settlement terms.
-As can be seen, Evidence Code Section 412 is a powerful tool for either party as a sword as well as a shield.
-You will also notify the driver’s company, if possible, and your insurance company.
+If the defendant destroys vital evidence, what they produce will be distrusted.
+However, the defendant may seek to parlay and offer more favorable settlement terms.
+As can be seen, Evidence Code Section 412 is a powerful tool for either party, as a sword or.
+You will also notify the driver’s company and your insurance company, if possible.
 But not all cases remain cut and dry.
 For example, workplace injuries will have different lines of determining who may be at fault.
 And some are relatively straightforward.
 But others need the expertise of a skilled attorney.

 Why Make Sure And Keep Copies?

-When you have figured out who you believe to be at fault, you must craft the letter to send to them.
-Make sure that you keep copies of the letter for your record.
-And if possible, get it notarized and send it by certified mail; return receipt requested.
+When you have figured out who you believe to be at fault, you must craft the letter to send them.
+Make sure that you keep copies of the letter for your records.
+If possible, get it notarized and send it by certified mail; a return receipt is requested.
 And send a second copy via regular U.S. First Class Mail.
-By submitting the such notification, under the mailbox rule, the parties will be on notice.
+By submitting such a notification, the parties will be on notice under the mailbox rule.
 Your message will “state the facts” and not blame any party for the incident.
 Your evidence or their admission will do that for you.
-Sending the letter registered, or certified mail, return receipt requested is a good idea, even though the “Mailbox Rule” applies.
+Sending the letter registered, or certified mail, with the return receipt requested is a good idea, even though the “Mailbox Rule” applies.

-However, sometimes they have no choice due to timing or another reason.
-While the plaintiff may not file a complaint in court right away, later on, an attorney can help guide the plaintiff to know their legal rights in these cases.
-The preservation of the evidence letter will be an excellent way for the new lawyer to seek motions limiting the defendant’s evidence, which could effectuate a more favorable settlement.
+However, sometimes, they have no choice due to timing or other reasons.
+While the plaintiff may not file a complaint in court right away, later on, an attorney can help the plaintiff understand their legal rights in these cases.
+Preserving the evidence letter will be an excellent way for the new lawyer to seek motions limiting the defendant’s evidence, which could effectuate a more favorable settlement.

 E-Discovery Duty to Preserve